Taulant Seferi: Early career

 Seferi started his youth career at his hometown club FK Milano Kumanovë.
 Then in 2011 he moved at FK Rabotnički.

 Rabotnički

 He made his debut with FK Rabotnički on 5 October 2013 against Bregalnica Štip at the age of 16 years, 10 months and 20 days by coming on as a substitute in the 90'+1 minute in place of Krste Velkoski.
-He scored his first goal on 23 November 2013 against Shkëndija Tetovo where he came in as a substitute in the 61st minute in place of Demir Imeri and scored in the 81st minute the last goal of the match which finished in the 5–0 victory.
+He scored his first goal on 23 November 2013 against Shkëndija Tetovo where he came on as a substitute in the 61st minute in place of Demir Imeri and scored in the 81st minute the last goal of the match which finished in the 5–0 victory.
 He finished his first season at Rabotnički with 16 appearances and 3 goals.
 Then he played 12 matches in the 2014–15 season.

 Young Boys

 In 2015 Seferi moved to Switzerland joining BSC Young Boys.
 Initially he played one match with the under-21 team in 1.
 Liga Classic.
 Then he debuted with the first team on 14 February 2015 against Grasshoppers coming on as a substitute in the 78th minute in place of Renato Steffen.
 Five days later he made it his UEFA debut playing in the 2014–15 UEFA Europa League - Round of 32 match against Everton coming on as a substitute once again in place of Renato Steffen in the 79th minute.
 He became a regular member of the first team under coach Uli Forte participating in every team's match.
 In March 2015 he suffered a hard knee injury which made him have a knee-operation.
 The injury kept him out of play for one year and half.
 He returned to the pitch in October 2016 playing with the under-21 team.
 He returned to the first team on 5 February 2017 playing against Sion as an 88th-minute substitute in place of Thorsten Schick.

 On 10 July 2019, Seferi was loaned out to Neuchâtel Xamax FCS for the rest of the season.